"I need for him to face the consequences of what he has done."

-The need for him to pay, either by returning the money he had swindled from me or by serving jail time for his crime, was a driving force.
-As real and as persistent as a need for food.
-I was convinced that he needed consequences so that he could experience the pain he inflicted, so that I could find closure and, perhaps most of all, because it was only fair that he face the repercussions of his choices.
+The need for him to pay, either by returning the money he had swindled from me or by serving jail time for his crime, was a driving force—as real and as persistent as a need for food.
+I was convinced he needed to face consequences so he could experience the pain he inflicted, both so I could find closure and, perhaps most of all, because it was only fair that he face the repercussions of his choices.

 For a time, I thought it was going to work.
-The DA’s office discussed the possibility of jail time or at least a protracted probation.
+The DA's office discussed the possibility of jail time, or at least a protracted probation.
 My attorney discussed restitution and requested the totals of monetary losses.
-I even felt some satisfaction when it seemed as though his career may be endangered due to his deceptions.
+I even felt some satisfaction when it seemed as though his career might be endangered due to his deceptions.

 And then, it all collapsed.
 He was granted a diversion in the bigamy case.
 He made exactly two paltry payments out of the many ordered by the divorce decree.
 And as far as I knew, he even kept his job.

 I was devastated.
 Directionless.
 I had spent most of my energy in the previous eight months devoted to making him pay, only to be left vacant while he appeared to dance away free and clear.
 I was angry.
 I was defeated.

 And I was also at a crossroads.